 Puzzel Case Management (PCM)

-Puzzel Case Management (PCM) adds and deletes requests in Puzzel Contact Centre (PCC) queues (with media type email).
+Puzzel Case Management (PCM) adds, edits and deletes requests in Puzzel Contact Centre (PCC) queues (with media type email).

 - When an email arrives in PCM (and no Ticked exist), a request is added to a PCC queue.

 - When an email arrives in PCM and a Ticket already exist, a new request is added to PCC queue with a reserved agent.

 - If a user collects a Ticket/assigns a Ticket to herself from within PCM, the corresponding request is deleted from the PCC queue

 - If a user changes Team for a Ticket in PCM and there is a corresponding request in queue, the request is moved to the new queue if the new Team is linked to PCC.
 If the new Team is not linked to PCC, the request is deleted from queue.

 - If a user changes status on a Ticket in PCM

 …from Open to Resolved, the existing request in queue is deleted